 So you are wondering, how can I find a meteorite with a metal detector?
 Let's take a moment to explore the best metal detectors for locating meteorites.
 In general, metal detectors that are suited to prospecting for gold nuggets are also an excellent choice for meteorite hunting.
 These detectors feature a relatively high frequency and are very sensitive to the smallest of targets.
-These metal detectors will also handle the high ground mineralization that is found in the desert.
+These metal detectors will also handle the high-ground mineralization that is found in the desert.
 Typically, coin hunting detectors are optimized to reject targets such as iron and nickel.
 These targets may be considered junk to a coin hunter but not to a meteorite hunter!

 So what is the best metal detector for finding a meteorite?
 Here is a list of the best metal detectors for finding meteorites based on your budget.
-The following entry level meteorite metal detectors are great for first time meteorite hunters:
+The following entry-level meteorite metal detectors are great for first-time meteorite hunters:

 Entry Level Meteorite Metal Detectors:

-If you are a bit more adventurous and have the budget, consider the following middle of the line units:
+If you are a bit more adventurous and have the budget, consider the following middle-of-the-line units:

-Mid Priced Meteorite Metal Detectors:
+Mid-Level Meteorite Metal Detectors:

 No matter where your adventures take you, be sure to do your research and pack for the adventure.
 Meteorite hunting can take you to some of the most remote spots on earth in search of your celestial pursuits.
 Need some personalized help selecting the best equipment for your quest?
 Pick up the phone and speak to one of our product specialists.
 We are here to assist you in selecting the best metal detector and accessories for your needs.
 Remember to have fun and keep safe!

 Copyright 2011 Detector Electronics Corp.
+Revised 2020